Pavani-Addanki-1004/collaborative-canvas/README.md

 This is my deployed app :
-Access it from this link i have given beolw: https://690cc74a8306857ada8ebc74--unrivaled-souffle-4953ba.netlify.app/
+Access it from this link i have given below: https://690cc74a8306857ada8ebc74--unrivaled-souffle-4953ba.netlify.app/